spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-proxy.md

 Once you have a shell inside the pod or on the host, you can run `openssl s_client -showcerts -connect api.spotinst.com:443 -servername api.spotinst.com -proxy proxy.example.com:8080` where you can replace the proxy with the hostname/IP address and port of your own proxy.

 In the output, you will be able to see the certificate chain provided for the TLS connection.
 There will usually be 2-3 certificates in the chain where the last one listed is the Certificate Authority.
-You can copy this certificate, which is provided in PEM format and add it to the secret.
+You can copy this certificate in PEM format and add it to the secret.

 Example PEM Certificate from openssl Output: